 Director since 2011.
 Vice Chair since 2013.
-Donald Baer is Worldwide Chair and Chief Executive Officer of the strategic communications firm Burson-Marsteller and Chairman of the research firm Penn, Schoen & Berland, both WPP, Inc. companies.
-Donald has been a member of Burson-Marsteller’s global senior management team since 2008, while also leading major client engagements especially for top technology, communications and media companies.
-In 2011, he became Co-founder/Chairman of Palisades Media Ventures, a public affairs and news media development company co-owned with WPP.
-Donald’s career has spanned leading roles as a media and communications executive for a wide range of important business, government and non-profit organizations.
-He has had extensive strategic, operational and creative experience at the White House, global companies and major media organizations.
+Don Baer is Worldwide Chair and Chief Executive Officer of the strategic communications firm Burson-Marsteller and Chair of the research firm Penn Schoen Berland, both WPP, Inc. companies.
+Don has been a member of Burson-Marsteller’s global senior management team since 2008, while also leading major engagements for clients in every sector and part of the world, especially for top technology, communications and media companies.
+In 2011, he became Co-founder/Chair of Palisades Media Ventures, a public affairs and news media development company co-owned with WPP.

-From 1998 to 2007, Donald helped lead global media company Discovery Communications.
-As Senior Executive Vice President for Strategy and Development and an executive committee member, reporting to the CEO, he led worldwide marketing efforts; new ventures/acquisitions; new media strategy/operations, and corporate-level business development, communications, research and public policy.
+From 1998 to 2007, Don helped lead global media company Discovery Communications.
+As Senior Executive Vice President for Strategy and Development and an executive committee member, reporting to the CEO, he led worldwide marketing efforts; business development including new ventures and acquisitions; new media strategy/operations, and corporate-level business development, communications, research and public policy.
 He drove significant growth in Discovery’s online offerings, including acquisitions of digital businesses and the launch of its first mobile video services, and oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
-As a producer, he oversaw the 2004 Emmy Award winning series Decisions That Shook the World and a documentary series with Thomas Friedman of The New York Times.
-Donald managed Discovery’s partnership with the American Film Institute to create Silverdocs, America’s top documentary festival.
+As a producer, he supervised Discovery’s public affairs content, including the 2004 Emmy Award-winning series Decisions That Shook the World and a documentary series with Thomas Friedman of The New York Times.
+Don managed Discovery’s partnership with the American Film Institute to create the documentary festival Silverdocs.

-From 1994-98, Donald was a senior adviser to President Bill Clinton.
-As an Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research, Donald was widely recognized for his key role in the Clinton Presidency, including the historic 1996 re-election.
-In addition to managing an integrated message strategy across multiple domestic and foreign policy government agencies, he led the development of many major Presidential addresses, including working on every State of the Union from 1995 – 2000.
+From 1994-98, Don was a senior adviser to President Bill Clinton.
+As an Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research, Don was widely recognized for his key role in the Clinton Presidency, including the historic 1996 re-election.
+In addition to managing an integrated message strategy across domestic and foreign policy agencies, he led the development of many major Presidential addresses and worked on every State of the Union from 1995 to 2000.

-From 1985-93, Donald was a journalist.
-At U.S. News and World Report, he covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
-He also worked at The American Lawyer, has written for publications including The New York Times and Politico, was a CBS News analyst and has appeared on many national TV news shows.
+From 1985-93, Don was a journalist.
+For seven years, at U.S. News & World Report, he covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
+He also worked at The American Lawyer, has written for publications including The New York Times and POLITICO, was a CBS News on-air analyst and has appeared on many TV news shows.
 Since 2000, he has helped write the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.